 - Make a date with your pet: According to the CDC, there are many benefits to owning a pet.
 Pet owners are more likely to go outside and get exercise.
 Plus, being around animals you love helps manage loneliness and depression through companionship.
 Spend some quality time with your furry friend once a week in a MetroPark.

 - MetroParks Pro Tip: Looking for a favorite trail for you and your pooch?
 MetroParks has a roundup of dog-friendly trails to visit on your next adventure.

 Note: Dogs must always be on a leash no longer than 8 feet in MetroParks.

-Five Rivers MetroParks visitors should always follow the CDC’s recommendations, particularly for social distancing and wearing face coverings, while spending time outdoors.
+Five Rivers MetroParks visitors should always follow the CDC’s recommendations while spending time outdoors.
 For the most current information on MetroParks’ COVID-19 response and related closures, visit metroparks.org/covid-19 and follow Five Rivers MetroParks on Facebook, Twitter and Instagram.